GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 On that day, right after the paramedics picked her up, she was transported to the General Tanegashima Hospital.
 As direct relative, Akiho has already been allowed to see her.
 And indeed—

-<div class="text-italic">“I'll visit...
+<div class="text-italic-quoted">“I'll visit...
 I'll visit as often as I can, as soon as possible...”</div>

 Whenever she had enough time on her hands, she would get on her scooter and head right to Minamitane.
 With the graduation ceremony being mere days ahead there weren't a lot of reasons to still visit school—so she stopped by almost each day.
 I myself, however...